putuoka/c4it-blog/content/posts/2020/019-youtube-video-details/article.md

 ---
 title: "How to get video details from YouTube with .NET Core 3"
 path: "/blog/get-youtube-video-details-dotnet"
-tags: ['CSharp', 'dotNET', 'YouTube' , "MainArticle"]
+tags: ["CSharp", "dotNET", "YouTube", "MainArticle"]
 featuredImage: "./cover.jpg"
 excerpt: "We have already seen how to search for videos in a YouTube channel.
 Now it's time to get details for a single video."
 created: 2020-03-17
 updated: 2020-03-17
 ---

 I have already talked about how to retrieve a list of YouTube videos by its channel ID.

 Now it's time to check the details of a single video.
 Let's say that you like a song, you listen to it at least 2 times a day and you want to download its description because it contains the lyrics.

 And let's say that this song is _Tooth Fairy_ by Nanowar of Steel.